COVID-19 Immunization Plan

 The COVID-19 vaccine is saving lives.
 Vaccines do more than protect the people getting vaccinated, they also protect everyone around them.
 The more people in a community who are immunized and protected from COVID-19, the harder it is for COVID-19 to spread.

-The best source of COVID-19 vaccine information is the BC Centre for Disease Control (BCCDC).
+The best source of COVID-19 vaccine information is the British Columbia Centre for Disease Control BCCDC.

 The COVID-19 vaccines that have been approved by Health Canada are safe, effective and will save lives.
-To date, three vaccines have been approved for use by Health Canada.
+To date, four vaccines have been approved for use by Health Canada.

-Health Canada has conducted a rigorous scientific review of the available medical evidence to assess the safety of the Pfizer, Moderna and AstraZeneca COVID-19 vaccines.
+Health Canada has conducted a rigorous scientific review of the available medical evidence to assess the safety of the approved COVID-19 vaccines.
 Feeling worried or unsure is completely normal when something is new.

 - No major safety concerns have been identified in the data Health Canada reviewed